 READ MORE: Best places to visit in the Spiti Valley

 13. Loose and comfortable clothes

 In most places in India, you will find humid weather, so light and loose clothes are more comfortable.

-If you are going to cold areas in winter, especially in the Himalayas, then you might prefer heavy clothes for hiking and trekking in the mountains.
+If you are going to cold areas in winter, especially in the Himalayas in India in December, then you might prefer heavy clothes for hiking and trekking in the mountains.
 This is the case if you explore states like Uttarakhand in northern India.

 READ MORE: Best things to do in Rishikesh

 Wherever you travel, being careful of your documents and personal belongings is a must.
 Especially if you are out of your comfort zone, a place that you don’t know and where you don’t speak the language.

 In India, I suggest you wear pickpocket-proof clothes especially when you are visiting crowded places such as local markets or popular streets.
 Also, I suggest you don’t show anything expensive, be it a watch, an iPhone, a wallet or money.